elizangelaxavier/Microsoft-DP200/instructions/dp-200-09_instructions.md

 At the end of this lad, you will have:

-1. Explain the monitoring capabilities that are available
+1. Explained the monitoring capabilities that are available
 1. Troubleshoot common data storage issues
 1. Troubleshoot common data processing issues
-1. Manage disaster recovery
+1. Managed disaster recovery

 ## Exercise 0: Issue review